MayorGnarwhal/Collect/README.md

 ## `skip()`
 Removes the given number of elements from the beginning of the collection.
-If the number number is less than 1, then a percentage of the collection's length is skipped
+If the number number is less than 1, then a percentage of the collection's length is skipped.
 ### Parameters
 | **count** | *number* | Number or proportion of elements to skip |
 | :-- | :-- | :-- |